francoism90/mediadb/README.md

 - The [nginx-vod-module](https://github.com/kaltura/nginx-vod-module) is used for on-the-fly repackaging of MP4 files to DASH.
 - [Encryption URL](https://github.com/kaltura/nginx-secure-token-module) is used to prevent unwanted access and reading of streams.
 However CDN solutions may be preferred instead, `nginx-secure-token-module` provides support for several token providers.

-Full size [screenshots](https://github.com/francoism90/.github/tree/master/screens/mediadb) are available on my Github repo.
+Full size (old) [screenshots](https://github.com/francoism90/.github/tree/master/screens/mediadb) are available on my Github repo.

 MediaDB is very much in development and may not be suitable for production purposes.